Musashi1584/RPGO/RPG/ReadMe.txt

 Known incompatibilities:
 - "Configure Upgrade Slots" doesnt work cause this mod set all slots to 3
 - "Hack Plus" leads to insane high hacking stats
-- I am the commander here

 [h1]A note on the beta status[/h1]
 This mod will change frequently.
 Therefor it might be needed that you rebuild you soldiers.
-Use the command RebuildSelectedSoldiersClass from the mod [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1370543410] Additional Soldier Console Commands[/url] for that purpose.
+Use the command RPGO_RebuildSelectedSoldier for that purpose.

 [h1]Mod troubleshooting[/h1]
 https://www.reddit.com/r/xcom2mods/wiki/mod_troubleshooting